C. Wilbur Peters Chapter of Society of Physics Students (SPS)

 The Society of Physics Students (SPS) is an independent branch of the American Institute of Physics (AIP) dedicated to serving physics undergraduate and graduate students and furthering interest in physics throughout the student body and the local community.
 U-M’s program has been recognized by AIP as an Outstanding SPS Chapter for six consecutive years.
 The recognition was received because of the community outreach projects and exciting seminar series.
 It’s not all academic though.
 SPS students participate in several department-sponsored intramural teams and also organize an annual faculty/student softball game.
 Meetings are generally held every other Tuesday evening.

 Questions?
-SPS board members hold office hours at 1477 Randall Laboratory:
+SPS board members hold office hours beginning Fall 2016 in 1477 Randall Laboratory:

 Sigma Pi Sigma (SPS)

 Founded in 1921, Sigma Pi Sigma is a member honor society of the Association of College Honor Societies.
 Sigma Pi Sigma exists to honor outstanding scholarship in physics; to encourage interest in physics among students at all levels; to promote an attitude of service of its members towards their fellow students, colleagues, and the public; to provide a fellowship of persons who have excelled in physics.
 Election to Sigma Pi Sigma is earned by outstanding academic achievement and involvement in the physics community at the University of Michigan.

 The Society for Women in Physics, originally founded in 2002 by a group of undergraduate women in physics, represents an outstanding team effort, bringing together undergraduate and graduate women and men at UM interested in the issues surrounding the underrepresentation of women in physics.
 The main goals of SWIP are networking, mentorship, outreach, education, and leadership.